2013 Serbian local elections: Voždovac

-An election was held in Voždovac on 15 December 2013 due to the expiration of the term of the previous municipal assembly, which was elected in 2009.
+An election was held in Voždovac on 15 December 2013 due to the expiry of the term of the previous assembly elected in2009.

 Aleksandar Savić of the Progressive Party was chosen as mayor after the election.

 Zemun

-An election was held in Zemun on 2 June 2013 due to the expiration of the term of the previous municipal assembly, which was elected in 2009.
+An election was held in Zemun on 2 June 2013 due to the expiry of the term of the previous assembly elected in 2009.

 Dejan Matić of the Progressive Party was selected as mayor after the election.
 Aleksandar Šešelj, the son of Radical Party leader Vojislav Šešelj, appeared in the fifth position on the Radical list.

 Vojvodina

 Kovin

 An election was held in Kovin on 7 April 2013, due to the expiry of the term of the previous assembly elected in 2009.

 Gordana Zorić of the Serbian Progressive Party was chosen as mayor after the election.
 She resigned the office in June 2014 after being elected to the National Assembly of Serbia, and fellow Progressive Party member Dušan Petrović was appointed as her successor.
 Petrović was in turn expelled from the Progressives in August 2014, in February 2015 he was replaced as mayor by Sanja Petrović, also of the Progressive Party.

 In June 2015, shifting political alliances brought to power a new coalition administration that included the Socialist Party of Serbia, the Democratic Party, the Alliance of Vojvodina Hungarians, and former members of the Progressives.
 Socialist delegate Zoran Nikolić was chosen as mayor.
 His administration lasted until September 2015, when the Progressives returned to power with Sanja Petrović once again in the mayor's office.
 She served for the remainder of the term.